 Most vaccines for children and adolescents under the age of 19, which meet day care and school requirements, are supplied by the Wisconsin Immunization Program.
 These vaccines are available for a nomimal fee, no client will be refused if unable to pay, and there is no fee for persons on Medicaid (Title 19).
 Currently, the nominal fee per vaccine is $8.00.
 Only check or cash is accepted at Monthly Immunization Clinics.
 Waukesha County reserves the right to raise fee without notice.
 The Wisconsin Immunization Program may periodically restrict some vaccines to children with Title 19 or no health insurance.

-New Vaccination Guidelines - Parents, we want you to know beginning October 1, 2012
+New Vaccination Guidelines - Parents, we want you to know that as of October 1, 2012...

 If your child is insured, please make an appointment with your primary care provider for vaccinations.

-If your child is Vaccines for Children (VFC) eligible, you can continue to visit the local health department for vaccinations.
+If your child is Vaccines for Children (VFC) eligible, you can visit the Public Health Division clinics for vaccinations.